Nullness Specification (draft)

 But note that types "inside" some of these locations can still be recognized, such as a type argument of a supertype.

-We provide a single parameterless declaration annotation called @NullMarked
+We provide two parameterless declaration annotations: @NullMarked

 .